-Attract Butterflies with Stokes’ Aster
+Attract Butterflies With Native Stokes’ Aster

 Every other year, I make a trip to Ohio to visit family.
 It’s always nice to head up there during the summer and check out everyone’s gardens, which seem to be making up for suffering through miserable winter months of snow and ice by flowering as profusely as possible during the time they have available.
 I have a habit of buying plants for the people that I visit, and it’s fun to come back a few years later and see how those plants are doing in their gardens.
-This year, I was thrilled to see that the Stokes’ Aster I bought my mother a couple of years ago is absolutely thriving.
+This year, I was thrilled to see that the Stokes’ aster I bought my mother a couple of years ago is absolutely thriving.

-The more flowers the better, because Stokes’ Aster blooms attract butterflies and hummingbirds like crazy!
-I watched one hummingbird spend about 5 minutes visiting the Stokes’ Aster shown here one morning (but of course my camera was nowhere nearby).
+The more flowers the better.
+Stokes’ aster blooms attract butterflies and hummingbirds like crazy!
+I watched one hummingbird spend about five minutes visiting the aster shown above one morning.
+But of course my camera was nowhere nearby.
 The flowers close at night and reopen with the morning sun, ready to greet the day and bring more wildlife to your garden!

-There are a variety of cultivars available, including some with pink and white blooms, but ‘Blue Danube’ (shown here) is my personal favorite for its large lavender flowers that attract butterflies for weeks in the summer.
+There are a variety of cultivars available, including some with pink and white blooms.
+‘Blue Danube’ (shown above) is my personal favorite for its large lavender flowers that attract butterflies for weeks in the summer.